hwdsl2/docker-litellm/README.md

 This work is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 **LiteLLM** is Copyright (C) 2023 Berri AI, and is distributed under the [MIT License](https://github.com/BerriAI/litellm/blob/main/LICENSE).

+This project is an independent Docker setup for LiteLLM and is not affiliated with, endorsed by, or sponsored by Berri AI, the creators of LiteLLM.